Harbour Information

 There are good toilets, showers and laundry facilities available at the harbour office on the South Quay and also at a red brick building on the North Quay.

-Both Calor and camping gas are obtainable from the harbour office too, with diesel available from the fuel berth alongside.
-Diesel and petrol in cans can be filled twice daily by harbour staff who make a run to the local petrol station for you.
+Both Calor and camping gas are obtainable from the harbour office too, with diesel available from the fuel berth alongside the outer pier (best done on the way in) Diesel and petrol in cans can be filled twice daily by harbour staff who make a run to the local petrol station for you.
 Times are 9 AM and 4 PM.

 Chandlery, Marine engineering, and boat repairs are all available locally.
 Padstow Sailing Club is adjacent to the inner harbour.